odewahn/fetcher/docs/README.md

 ## Installation

-Before you start, create an "Content" API token at https://learning.oreilly.com/account/api-tokens/
+Before you start, create an "Content" API token at [https://learning.oreilly.com/account/api-tokens/](https://learning.oreilly.com/account/api-tokens/).
+This token will be used to authenticate with the O'Reilly Learning platform.

 Then: